franziskuskiefer/evercrypt-rust/README.md

 But this is not verified code and uses the [rand](https://crates.io/crates/rand) crate.
 It can be disabled with `--no-default-features`.
 Please bring your own randomness if you want to be safe.

-### RustCrypto AES

-Evecrypt currently implements AES only for x64 CPUs with a certain set of CPU instructions.
-To provide AES for other platforms the Evercrypt crate uses the [RustCrypto](https://github.com/RustCrypto/) AES implementation when using `--features rust-crypto-aes`.

 ## Platforms

 See above for a list of supported platforms.